Your Notifications are Empty.

 Insurers conducting robust risk assessment during the initial stages of policy issuance tend to face fewer claim-related issues.
 With prompt and accurate underwriting, the number of claim rejections also reduces significantly.
 Whereas a rigorous underwriting process possesses high-risk claims and thereby maintains a high settlement ratio.

 Insurers comprising reliable and efficient teams with the capability of faster dispute resolution are found to close claims without escalation.
-Thereby, it leads to fewer rejected claims, raising CSR with customer satisfaction.
+This leads to fewer rejected claims, raising the health insurance claim settlement ratio and customer satisfaction.

 The introduction of modernised digital infrastructure significantly reduces the chances of manual errors.
 It also speeds up claim processing, leading to a high settlement ratio.
 With the official online portal of Bajaj General Insurance, policyholders can complete the claim registration process and check the status instantly.